jangel97/rh-technical-test/README.md

 How to run it:
 =========
+You will find the inventory files in the path: `inventories/docker_host`.
+Specifically, in the file `inventories/docker_host/host` you can set the hosts that you want to manage with Ansible.

 The playbook must always be ran from the root of the project.

 	$ ansible-playbook playbooks/deploy_docker_container.yaml